DiscordBot-PMMP/DiscordBot/README.md

 *Note you must start the server with the plugin before you can edit the config files.*

-#### Manually
+#### Building
-The plugin can work with DevTools in folder structure however it is suggested to build before using it, see blow for instructions on building the plugin:
+The plugin can work with DevTools in folder structure however it is suggested to build it before using, see below for instructions on building the plugin:
 1. Run `composer install -o --no-dev` in the plugin directory to get all dependencies required.
 2. Run `php BUILD.php`
-3. Copy `DiscordBot.phar` to your plugins directory.
+3. Copy `DiscordBot.phar` from the `dist` folder into your plugins directory.